Understanding and Reporting Pseudoseizures - R56.9

 Is the Treatment the Same?

 NO!
-The treatment will be different if the patient isn’t suffering from epileptic seizures.
 Treating someone with pseudoseizures as if they have epileptic seizures can be very dangerous.
-When presenting with seizure activity, if treated as having epileptic seizure, the patient may be administered massive doses of antiepileptic drugs trying to calm the seizure activity.
+If PNES is treated as an epileptic seizure, the patient will be administered antiepileptic drugs to try and calm the seizure activity.
 This can result in impaired consciousness and/or respiratory failure.
-There are also many other adverse effects that can be caused by the use of antiepileptic medications.
+There are also many other adverse reactions that can result from the inappropriate use of antiepileptic medications.

-Treatment for non-epileptic seizures/pseudoseizures, will require the treatment of the underlying mental condition as well as physician monitoring (usually multiple physicians) and therapies.
+Treatment of PNES requires treating the underlying mental condition as well as physician monitoring and therapies.

 • 5% to 20% of patients diagnosed with PNES/pseudoseizures may also have epileptic seizures